Westpac Review: | Updated for 2026

 At the time of writing this Westpac review, and despite Westpac’s impressive offering, the company has surprisingly not garnered any awards to date.Westpac Trading Platforms

-Westpac are a reputable trading platform that has been trading for over 18 years.
-They offer a wide range of options in their client accounts.
+Westpac are a trustworthy trading platform that has been open for over 18 years.
+They offer a large range of options in their user accounts.

-In the following table we take the main parts of any good brokerage and compare Westpac with Startrader, and freetrade.
+Below we take the main parts of any great online broker and compare Westpac with Startrader, and freetrade.

 Westpac MetaTrader 4 (MT4)